-When I released my first game, a speed-reading text adventure for Android called Diamond Find, Wolf Butler facilitated a way for me to get paid for the few copies I sold.
+When I released my first game, a speed-reading text adventure for Android called Diamond Find, the business facilitated a way for me to get paid for the few copies I sold.
 After that, the other work I produced naturally fell under its imprint.
-The business continued.
+Operations continued.

 But nothing saw big success.
 I didn’t put enough into marketing.
 Didn’t dream big enough.
 Didn’t have a plan to “scale up.”